Q-Technologies/phpfpm/README.md

 The global settings will be written whenever the class is included - it is automatically included whenever the pool resource is used.

 ### Creating a Pool
-Simply use the defined `phpfpm::pool` resource, like this:
+Simply use the `phpfpm::pool` resource, like this:
 ```puppet
       phpfpm::pool { 'www.example.com': }
 ```
-This will create a pool for the specific domain based on a template.
+This will create a pool for the specific web server name based on a template.

 It also takes the following paramters:
-* `domain` - domain name to use, otherwise use the name
+* `web_server_name` - web server name to use, otherwise use the resource name
 * `socket_dir` - the directory to set up the UNIX sockets in - must match NGINX (does by default)
 * `pool_ini` - can overwrite the global pool ini data.
 It is merged, so you only need to specify differences.